Deadwooding: Robust Global Pruning for Deep Neural Networks: Comparison with Other Pruning Techniques

-The Least Weight Magnitude (LWM) is a gold-standard pruning step technique, used by several prior studies \cite{sehwag2020hydra,Zhang_2018,sehwag2019compact}.
-To compare LWM with the Deadwooding’s model pruning step, we performed LWM pruning followed by our modified adversarial knowledge distillation fine-tuning step on the VGG16 network (99\% pruning ratio and on the CIFAR10 dataset).
-The pruned model was disconnected and achieved only a 10\% $eba$, evidencing that our presented global pruning step is more effective than the LWM-based global pruning approach.
+The Least Weight Magnitude-based pruning is a gold-standard pruning step technique used by several prior studies \cite{sehwag2020hydra,Zhang_2018,sehwag2019compact}.
+To compare least weight magnitude-based pruning with the Deadwooding’s model pruning step, we performed least weight magnitude-based pruning (instead of \emph{Deadwooding's} sparsification step) followed by our modified adversarial knowledge distillation fine-tuning step on the VGG16 network (99\% pruning ratio and on the CIFAR10 dataset).
+The pruned model was disconnected and achieved only a 10\% {\sl eba}, evidencing that our presented global pruning step is more effective than the LWM-based global pruning approach.